ceodoe/noshitempornium/README.md

 # NoShitEmpornium
-Script to hide torrents with unwanted tags on Empornium
+Script to hide torrents with unwanted tags or by unwanted uploaders on Empornium

 # Prerequisites
 NSE is a JavaScript user script.
 In order to use it, you'll need to install an extension/addon in your browser that can handle and execute user scripts.